 - Transient TTLs are not adaptive.
 The 6-hour TTL on Elementor primed terms means a term renamed through WP admin might take up to 6 hours to reflect in some widgets, unless the plugin’s save hooks clear the specific key.
 Clear explicitly after bulk term updates.

 - The cache-purge endpoint is whole-site.
-Use it for post-batch jobs, not per-edit — you will hurt front-end performance if you call it on every save.
+Use it for post-batch jobs, not per-edit.
+You will hurt front-end performance if you call it on every save.

-flush_rewrite_rules()only.
-Stale caches survive deactivate/activate; delete them explicitly if you need a clean slate.
+- Reactivation does not clear transients.
+Activation runs flush_rewrite_rules() only.
+Stale caches survive deactivate/activate.
+Delete them explicitly if you need a clean slate.

 Further Reading